Mercury Contamination In Water Supplies: What You Need To KnowRSS

 How Are People Exposed To Mercury?

 Assuming that someone doesn’t have a high occupational exposure to mercury, the largest exposure route for most people is dietary (through food).
 Mercury bioaccumulates in living tissue, which means that the amount of mercury found in an organism (including humans) rises with age.
 In addition to bioaccumulation, mercury is also biomagnified, which means that tissue concentrations of mercury rise in organisms as you go up the food chain.
-These two concepts are important for us to understand for mercury exposure, because long-living predatory fish (e.g. shark, tuna, swordfish) tend to contain more mercury than fish that eat plankton (e.g. sardines, mackerel).
+These two concepts are important for us to understand for mercury health effects and exposure, because long-living predatory fish (e.g. shark, tuna, swordfish) tend to contain more mercury than fish that eat plankton (e.g. sardines, mackerel).
 The US FDA has a nice resource available online that shows the best and worst fish for pregnant women.

 Who Is At Highest Risk For Mercury Exposure?